Nia Jax: Queen of the Ring and WWE Women's Champion (2023–2025)

+Championship pursuits (2025–present)

+At Saturday Night's Main Event, Jax faced Rhea Ripley for the Women's World Championship, but failed again to win the title.
+At Royal Rumble on February 1, Jax entered the namesake match at #29, scoring a record-setting nine eliminations.
+Jax finished in third place, being eliminated by eventual winner Charlotte Flair.
+At Elimination Chamber: Toronto, Jax and LeRae were defeated by Stratton and Trish Stratus in a tag team match.
+Jax returned on the April 25 episode of SmackDown, where she attacked Stratton.
+On the May 16 episode of SmackDown, Jax failed to win the WWE Women' s Championship from Stratton.
+On the June 27 episode of SmackDown, Jax once again failed to win the WWE Women's Championship from Stratton in a Last Women's Standing match.
+At Evolution on July 13, Jax participated in a battle royal, which was won by Stephanie Vaquer.

 Professional wrestling style, persona, and reception

-Jax was nicknamed "The Irresistible Force" during her time in WWE.
-She used a Samoan drop named the Annihilator as a finisher.
+Jax was given the nickname "The Irresistible Force" during her first run in WWE.
+She uses a Banzai drop named the Annihilator as a finisher.

 Jax received increasing criticism over the years for reports of her being an "unsafe worker".
 In November 2018, she accidentally punched Becky Lynch in the face during an episode of Raw and gave Lynch a broken nose, lacerated face, and concussion.
 In May 2020, Kairi Sane suffered a cut on her head during a match against Jax after Jax threw her onto the ringside steel steps.
-Wrestling promoter and manager Jim Cornette attributed incidents involving Jax to her size and suggested that she "can hurt people whether she knows it or not", while fellow professional wrestler Deonna Purrazzo stated that she had "never walked away hurt" after wrestling Jax.
+A similar incident occurred in September 2025 in a triple threat match against Tiffany Stratton and Jade Cargill, where Cargill was thrown into the metal stairs in the same manner.
+Wrestling promoter and manager Jim Cornette attributed incidents involving Jax to her size, often mockingly referring to her as "Refrigerator Jax", and suggested that she "can hurt people whether she knows it or not", while fellow professional wrestler Deonna Purrazzo stated that she had "never walked away hurt" after wrestling Jax.

 Other media

-As Nia Jax, Fanene is a playable character in the WWE video games WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, and WWE 2K Battlegrounds.
+As Nia Jax, Fanene is a playable character in the WWE video games WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K Battlegrounds, WWE 2K24 as downloadable content., and WWE 2K25.

 In July 2017, Jax joined the cast of the reality television series Total Divas beginning in its seventh season.

 In August 2017, rapper Magneto Dayo released a song dedicated to her titled "Nia Jax".

 Personal life

-On August 2, 2014, Fanene and her aunt Ata Maivia-Johnson (the mother of Dwayne "The Rock" Johnson), were hospitalized after being hit head-on by a drunk driver in Clermont, Florida.
+On August 2, 2014, Fanene and her cousin Ata Maivia-Johnson (the mother of Dwayne "The Rock" Johnson), were hospitalized after being hit head-on by a drunk driver in Clermont, Florida.
 The driver was subsequently charged with driving under the influence.